Publication date: October 2008

 Product carbon footprinting: the new business opportunity (CTC744)

-Find out more about Carbon Footprint Labels from the Carbon Trust.
+Find out more about product carbon footprinting and Carbon Footprint Labels from the Carbon Trust.